chippyash/Simple-Accounts/README.md

 If you want more, either suggest it, or better still, fork it and provide a pull request.

-See [The Matrix Packages](http://the-matrix.github.io/packages/) for other packages from chippyash
+See [The Matrix Packages](http://the-matrix.github.io/packages/) for other packages from Chippyash

 ## How